 #2 Be Mindful of Your Triggers

-If you know you’re going to be triggered by certain topics of conversation, or Aunt Sally asking “when you’re going to finally settle down,” plan ahead and have a coping mechanism in place to prevent negative feelings from arising.
+If you know you’re going to be triggered by certain topics of conversation, like politics, money, or Aunt Sally asking “when you’re going to finally settle down,” plan ahead.
+Have a coping mechanism in place — like pre-planned questions to divert the topic to something new, an exit strategy, or someone who can jump in to support you in order to prevent negative feelings from arising.

 Know what topics trigger you, and avoid or limit conversations with family members who tend to bring these up.